strongestweapon/hojunsong/works/works.md

 ## Time To Leave The Land
 2020, 2021
 'Time to Leave The Land' project uses a sailboat to create a floating and isolated near-future storytelling studio.
 The project examines topics on off-grid ocean living in the era of pandemic and virtual reality.
 Along with scientists, artists, musicians, and writers, the boat sails distant seas to complete a short science fiction zine together.
-The converstion on the boat is live streamed for possible collaobration with audiences.
+The converstion on the boat is live streamed for on-site collaobration with audiences.
 The sailing and the zine publishing are planned quarterly.

 ## Don't Compress Me
 2009, 2015, 2016, 2017, 2018